ignite/cli/docs/guide/ibc.md

 Now you need to generate code for a packet that contains the title and the content of the blog post.

-The `starport packet` command creates the logic for an IBC packet that can be sent to another blockchain.
+The `ignite packet` command creates the logic for an IBC packet that can be sent to another blockchain.

 - The `title` and `content` are stored on the target chain.